MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Update-MgBetaBookingBusiness.md

   \[UseBusinessHours \<Boolean?\>\]: True means the staff member's availability is as specified in the businessHours property of the business.
 False means the availability is determined by the staff member's workingHours property setting.
   \[WorkingHours \<IMicrosoftGraphBookingWorkHours\[\]\>\]: The range of hours each day of the week that the staff member is available for booking.
-By default, they are initialized to be the same as the businessHours property of the business.
+By default, they're initialized to be the same as the businessHours property of the business.
     \[Day \<String\>\]: dayOfWeek
     \[TimeSlots \<IMicrosoftGraphBookingWorkTimeSlot\[\]\>\]: A list of start/end times during a day.
       \[End \<String\>\]: The time of the day when work stops.